Can an Employer Terminate You While on Workers’ Compensation?

 Employees who are injured on the job turn to workers’ compensation to pay for their medical expenses and partial lost wages while they are recovering.
 However, many workers worry about their employer firing them while they are collecting workers’ compensation benefits.

 Unfortunately, Arizona law does not protect injured employees from being terminated while they are on workers’ compensation.
-However, an employer cannot fire an employee solely because he or she has filed a workers’ compensation claim.
+However, an employer cannot fire an employee solely because he or she has filed a workers’ compensation claim in Phoenix.

 If you believe you were wrongfully terminated after filing a workers’ compensation claim, talk to a Phoenix employment law attorney at the Phillips Law Group.
 We will investigate the underlying reasons that your employment was terminated to determine if your employer violated the law.